leetosc/leeto-portfolio/src/pages/projects/veym-net.md

 #### Vercel

-Vercel is a cloud platform for static sites and serverless functions.
+Vercel is a cloud platform for hosting web apps.
+As the creators of Next.js, the experience of hosting a Next.js app on the platform is extremely smooth.
 It provides a great developer experience with features like automatic deployments, preview deployments, and serverless functions.
 It is easy to integrate with Github and the free tier is very generous.